SEO For Affiliates:

 Black Fridays, Cyber Mondays, Christmas, Easter and what not.
 For most of these holidays, vendors tend to launch special time-limited deals and discounts.

-So, by no means neglect asking the vendor about the upcoming deals and prepare your marketing campaigns accordingly.
+So, by no means neglect asking the vendor about the upcoming deals and prepare your digital marketing campaigns accordingly.

 P.S.
 Sticking to the common SEO best practices

-The purpose of this article wasn't to teach you the basics of SEO, but rather to talk over the specifics.
+The purpose of this article wasn't to teach you the basics of marketing SEO, but rather to talk over the specifics.
 However, one of the key factors in your affiliate success is in…Well, a comprehensive SEO campaign.

 So here's a list of extra reading for anyone, who'd like to get deeper into the SEO nitty-gritty.